obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 a) 256/7~36wd’s or 6:06min; b) 120wd’s or 20min; c) 16wd’s or 160s.
 (See poster.)

 The Wetropolis Event Probability (WEP) is thus circa 2.73%, the analog of the Annual Event Probability (AEP used by the Environment Agency in flood-risk maps for your house.
-The EA uses 1/30=3.3%, 1/100=1% and 1/1000=0.1% flood risk thresholds -see https://check-long-term-flood-risk.service.gov.uk/postcode
+The EA uses 1/30=3.3%, 1/100=1% and 1/1000=0.1% flood-risk thresholds -see https://check-long-term-flood-risk.service.gov.uk/postcode

-ANSWER: a) 256/7~36wd’s or 6:06min.
-36x10s=6min.
+ANSWER: a) 256/7~36wd’s or 6:06min with 36x10s=6min.

-Q7: When an extreme event is seen to occur from the Galtonboard outcome, what can you do the lessen or prevent the city from flooding?
+Q7: When an extreme event is seen to occur aftre a steel ball falls through the Galtonboard(s), what can you do the lessen or prevent the city from flooding?

-a) Hold back water in reservoir by using its lock gates; b) nothing; c) hold back water in reservoir by using lock gates after first (slowly, why?) emptying it during “dry” times.
+a) Hold back water in reservoir by using its lock gates; b) nothing; c) hold back water in reservoir by using lock gates after first (sufficiently slowly, why?) emptying it during “dry” times.

 ANSWER: c) By first emptying the reservoir without flooding the city during sufficiently dry Wetropolis days one can create more volume in the reservoir to store rainfall, but only till the reservoir is full.
 So answer c) is better than answer a).